kamzz1107/Data-Visualization-Project/README.md

 To Run the project, please follow the below steps.
 1. Place the Economist_Assignment_Data.csv in the working directory of R.
-2. Run the script and view the plot creaed.
+2. Run the script and view the plot created.